-It hasn’t been established a maximum safe dose of biotin, neither for dietary supplements, nor foods.
-We can safely get extremely high intakes.
-But, it’s important to inform our physician, if we’re taking biotin supplements.
+It hasn’t been established a maximum safe daily dosage of biotin, neither for dietary supplements nor foods.

 What’s the recommended daily intake?

 The recommended daily intake of biotin is 30 mcg for adults.
-Teenagers require only 25 mcg a day, while children require even lower doses.
+Teenagers require only 25 mcg a day.
+Children require even lower doses.

 Normal concentrations of biotin